Diana Mead - Fine Artist

 Picture

 The garden is my other passion.
-I completely redesigned it in 1999 and have opened it to the public continuously since then as part of The Children's Society Open Garden Trail in Penarth.
-I was priveleged to open my garden for five years with The National Garden Scheme (The Yellow Book) during this period too.
+I completely redesigned it in 1999 and have opened it to the public continuously since then as part of the Penarth Open Garden Trail in aid of The Children's Society.
+I was also priveleged to open my garden for five years with The National Garden Scheme (The Yellow Book) during this period too.
 Although my garden is small I like a bit of drama so there are obelisks and some large feature plants.
-I am an organic gardener, a keen fruit and vegetable grower and enjoy producing some of my own seasonal food.
-The garden actively supports our bird and insect wildlife too, an essential element of organic gardening.
-There is great joy in feeding the bees and birds.

 In 2014 I got together with two other artists to establish an art shop and gallery, Artisans Corner, Glebe Street, Penarth, selling our own original artwork, prints and cards.
-We have a talented resident artisan jeweller too.Sadly I have retired from the shop but my solleagues are continuing to well a limited selection of my artwork on a commission basis.
+We have a talented resident artisan jeweller, Sandra James, too.

 Powered by Create your own unique website with customizable templates.